Deck (building): Functions and materials

 Wood or timber decking can be used in a number of ways: as part of garden landscaping, to extend the living area of a house, and as an alternative to stone-based features such as patios.
 Decks are made from treated lumber, composite lumber, composite material, and aluminum.
 Lumber may be western red cedar, teak, mahogany, ipê, reclaimed and recycled ulin and other hardwoods.
 Recycled planks may be high-density polyethylene (HDPE), polystyrene (PS) and PET plastic as well as mixed plastics and wood fiber (often called "composite" lumber).
 Artificial decking products are often called "wood-plastic composites" (WPC).
 WPCs have different brands like NewTechWood, Azek, Ecornboard etc.

 Historically, the softwoods used for decking were logged from old growth forests.
-These include Atlantic white cedar, redwood and western red cedar (redcedar).
+These include Atlantic white cedar, redwood, and western red cedar (redcedar).
 Atlantic City built the first coastal boardwalk in the United States, originally constructed of the Atlantic white cedar.
 Soon, the commercial logging of this tree and clearing of cedar swamps in New Jersey caused a decline in the availability of decking.
 Atlantic City and New York City both switched to Western red cedar.
 By the 1960s, western red cedar from the US was declining due to over-logging.
 More expensive western red cedar was available from western Canada (British Columbia) but by then, pressure-treated pine had become available.

 But even with chemical treatments (such as chromated copper arsenate or CCA), pine decking is not as durable as cedars in an outdoor environment.
 Thus, many municipalities and homeowners are turning to hardwoods.
 Decks are often built from pressure-treated wood.
 Pressure-treated wood is long lasting and holds up to wet and icy conditions.
 Pressure-treating chemicals are known to be toxic.
 Both softwood and hardwood decks need to be finished after installation using either an oil or varnish to prevent weathering, wear, mould, algae and wood-boring insects.

 Due to environmental and durability concerns, composite decking (a mixture of two materials, typically wood pulp and recycled material such as plastic bottles or plastic bags) have appeared on the market.
-Proponents of composite decking tout this as a much-needed development, as this helps to curb logging of trees for new decks.
+Proponents of composite decking tout it as a much-needed development, as it helps to curb logging of trees for new decks.
 However, composite decking contains harmful chemicals, cannot be refurbished, and despite claims from decking companies, some composite decking still attracts mold.
 However, newer more modern composites feature a cap or shell that prevents mold and staining.
 In multi-story commercial construction, the dominant form of deck (including roof deck) construction is composite steel deck.

 Generally, hardwoods used for decking come from tropical forests.
 Much of the logging of these woods, especially teak, mahogany and ipê, is illegal, as outlined in numerous reports by environmental organizations such as Greenpeace, Friends of the Earth and Rainforest Relief.
 US tropical wood imports are rising, partly due to the demand for decking.